Jay-Damodaran/micropyML/README.md

 ├── micropyML
 ├── micropython.cmake

-3. Follow the micropython build process for your board with setting USER_C_MODULES = .../micropython.cmake in the final build step
+3. Follow the micropython build process for your board with setting USER_C_MODULES = {your_path}/micropython.cmake in the final build step
 4. Flash the resulting firmware file to your board

+## Notes
+The shell build script for the Raspberry Pico 2W is inside buildFiles.
+Execute this script inside the build directory.